ProsperiLab/Dynamite/README.md

 Leaf names may be changed to the corresponding node (as seen by leaf 160) or if the cut is along the branch leading to the leaf, the name becomes *LeafName$HeightFromNode-MRCANode* to indicate that the leaf in that cluster represents an ancestral state.

 ## References
-Paradis E., Claude J. & Strimmer K. 2004.
+Paradis E, Claude J & Strimmer K (2004).
 APE: analyses of phylogenetics and evolution in R language.
 Bioinformatics 20: 289-290.

-Ross Ihaka, Paul Murrell, Kurt Hornik, Jason C. Fisher, Achim Zeileis (2016). colorspace: Color Space Manipulation.
+Ihaka R, Murrell P, Hornik K, Fisher JC, Zeileis A (2016). colorspace: Color Space Manipulation.
+R package version 1.3-2.
+URL https://CRAN.R-project.org/package=colorspace

 Yu G, Smith D, Zhu H, Guan Y, Lam TT (2017). ggtree: an R package for visualization and annotation of phylogenetic trees with their covariates and other associated data.
 Methods in Ecology and Evolution, 8, 28-36.

-Revell, L. J. (2012) phytools: An R package for phylogenetic comparative biology (and other things).
+Revell, LJ (2012). phytools: An R package for phylogenetic comparative biology (and other things).
 Methods Ecol.
 Evol.
 3 217-223.

-S.W.
-Kembel, P.D.
-Cowan, M.R.
-Helmus, W.K.
-Cornwell, H. Morlon, D.D.
-Ackerly, S.P.
-Blomberg, and C.O.
-Webb.
-2010.
+Kembel SW, Cowan PD, Helmus MR, Cornwell WK, Morlon H, Ackerly DD, Blomberg SP, and Webb CO (2010).
 Picante: R tools for integrating phylogenies and ecology.
 Bioinformatics 26:1463-1464.